De Kersentuin

 Joop Braakhekke (1980-1993) came to fame in De Kersentuin, but was not the head chef.
 He acted as restaurant-manager and Maître d'hôtel, until fired in 1993.

-Restaurant De Kersentuin is housed in the Garden Hotel, formerly part of the Dikker & Thijs Group and now part of the Bilderberg Group.
+Restaurant De Kersentuin was housed in the Garden Hotel, formerly part of the Dikker & Thijs Group and now part of the Bilderberg Group.

 In 2004, the whole Queens Moat Houses, parent company of the Bilderberg Group, was sold to "Whitehall", part of Goldman Sachs.

+Restaurant De Kersentuin closed in 2020.